Tehachapi Mountains AVA: Name evidence

 Tehachapi Mountains takes its name from the Tehachapi Pass within the Tehachapi Mountains range, which partly lie within the AVA.
 The Tehachapi Mountains are a smaller range of mountains within the southern Sierra Nevada Mountains.
-The petitioner states the "Tehachapi" name is unique to the area within the boundaries of the AVA.
+The petitioner states the "Tehachapi" (/təˈhætʃəpi/ tuh-HACH-uh-pee) name is unique to the area within the boundaries of the AVA.
 Further, while the origin of "Tehachapi" is unknown, the petition notes nineteenth century texts show "Tehachapi" may derive from a Native American name for the pass within the Tehachapi Mountains and a creek draining from this pass.
 The petitioner originally proposed the name "Tehachapi," which is the name of a town within the area, but later requested changing the name to "Tehachapi Mountains" to avoid a potential conflict with label holders using the name "Tehachapi" or the grape varietal "Tehachapi Clone" on their labels.
 Although there is a peak in the range called "Tehachapi Mountain," the petitioner chose to the name the AVA after the entire range because while parts of the range are within AVA, the peak called "Tehachapi Mountain" is not within the proposed AVA boundaries.
 The geologic feature called the Tehachapi Pass is located within the proposed AVA and provides passage through the mountain range.